sveltia/sveltia-cms/README.md

 - File and Image
   - Provides a reimagined all-in-one asset selection dialog for File and Image fields.
     - [Collection-specific assets](#use-a-custom-media-folder-for-a-collection) will be listed first for easy selection, while all assets can also be displayed in a separate tab[^19].
-    - New assets can be uploaded by dragging & dropping them into the dialog[^20].
+    - A new asset can be uploaded by dragging & dropping it into the dialog[^20].
     - A URL can also be entered in the dialog.
-    - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert free stock photos[^8].
+    - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert a free stock photo[^8].
 - New widgets
   - In addition to [generating UUIDs for entry slugs](#use-a-random-id-for-an-entry-slug), Sveltia CMS also supports the proposed `uuid` widget with the following properties[^12]:
     - `prefix`: A string to be prepended to the value.
 Default: an empty string.